MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-format-your-csv-file-for-data-content-migration.md

 \\sharedfolder\homedrives\meganb,,,https://contoso-my.sharepoint.com/personal/meganb_contoso_com/,DocLibraryName,DocLibraryName_subfolder
 ```

-#### Before you begin
+**Before you begin**

+- Enter one migration source and destination per row.
+Account for all six colunns in your file.
 - *Do not* include a header row in your CSV file.
 The example shown above included headers to demonstrate the order of the fields.
 - Remember to account for all six columns in the file, even if you don't need a value for a given field.
 - If you use the standard out-of-the-box document library ("Shared Documents"), you must use the internal name "Documents" as the placeholder value for the *Source Document Library* (column B) in your CSV file.
 If you enter "Shared Documents" in that column, you'll get an "invalid document library" error.
 - If the language of the destination SharePoint site isn't English, check the internal name of the "Shared Documents" Document library at https://contoso.sharepoint.com/sites/SampleSite/_layouts/15/viewlsts.aspx?view=14.

- ### Create a CSV file for bulk upload

-Enter the values for your migration tasks.
-Enter one migration source and destination per row.
-Account for all six colunns in your file.

   Do not include column headings in your file.

+**Column definitions**

 |Column content|Description|
 |:-----|:-----|